Social search: Developments

-Despite of the advantages of distributed search, it shares several same security concerns as the traditionally centralized case.
+Despite the advantages of distributed search, it shares several same security concerns as the traditionally centralized case.
 The security concerns can be classified into three categories: data privacy, data integrity and secure social search.
 Data privacy protection is defined as the way users can fully control their data and manage its accessibility.
 The solutions for data privacy include information substitution, attributed based encryption and identity based broadcast encryption.
 The data integrity is defined as the protection of data from unauthorized or improper modifications and deletions.
 The solutions for data integrity are digital signature, hash chaining and embedded signing key.
 The solutions for secure social search are blind signature, zero knowledge proof and resource handler.

 Another issue related to both distributed and centralized search is how to more accurately understand user intent from observed multimedia data.
 The solutions are based on how to effectively and efficiently leverage social media and search engine.
 A potential method is to derive a user-image interest graph from social media, and then re-rank image search results by integrating social relevance from the user-image interest graph and visual relevance from general search engines.

 Besides above engineering explorations, a more fundamental and potential method is to develop social search systems based on the understanding of related neural mechanisms.
 Search problems scale from individuals to societies, however, recent trends across disciplines indicate that the formal properties of these problems share similar structures and, often, similar solutions.
 Moreover, internal search (e.g., memory search) shows similar characteristics to external search (e.g., spatial foraging), including shared neural mechanisms consistent with a common evolutionary origin across species.
 For search scenarios, organisms must detect – and climb – noisy, long-range environmental (e.g., temperature, salinity, resource) gradients.
 Here, social interactions can provide substantial additional benefit by allowing individuals, simply through grouping, to average their imperfect estimates of temporal and spatial cues (the so-called ‘wisdom-of-crowds’ effect).
 Due to the investment necessary to obtain personal information, however, this again sets the scene for producers (searchers) to be exploited by others.